Kabir-50/Kabir-50/README.md

 ## 👋 About Me

 I'm Kabir, a web developer with an Associate Degree in Computer Science from UMT (University of Management and Technology).
 I have a strong foundation in creating dynamic and responsive web applications using HTML, CSS, and JavaScript.
-Additionally, I have beginner-level knowledge of PHP and jQuery and skills in creating databases using SQL.
+Additionally, I have beginner-level knowledge of PHP and jquery and skills in creating databases using SQL.

 ## 🔧 Skills